 Naloxone (AKA Narcan) is a life-saving medication that can rapidly reverse an opioid overdose, including those caused by fentanyl.

 Assume that any pill that is not directly from a pharmacy could contain fentanyl.
 Start with a small dose to test the strength.
-If something feels off, consider using less or not using anymore at all.
-The only way to tell if your drugs contain fentanyl is to test your drugs.
-Note that testing strips cannot tell you how much fentanyl there is or how strong it is.
+If something feels off, consider using less or not using it anymore at all.